 - Grid constraint maps provided by DNSO/DSOs

-The minimum viable product is probably a cookbook enabling a moderately technically capable user to conduct an outline analysis using QGIS – explaining where to get datasets, how to set up the solar analysis tools etc.
+The minimum viable product is probably a cookbook enabling a moderately technically capable user to conduct an outline analysis using QGIS – explaining where to get datasets, how to set up the solar analysis tools etc. For an initial draft see GIS cookbook.

 From there we want to move to create a much more user-friendly interface.
 This product would probably have the following features: